elasticio/amqp-component/README.md

 $ git push elasticio master
 ```

+## How consumer works

+Consumer will register a non-exclusive non-durable queue with autodelete=true without
+  any dead-letter.
+Name of the queue will be dynamically
+  generated based on the user ID, TASK ID prefixed with ``eio_consumer_``.
+  This queue will be bound to the exchange with specified bound key or multiple
+   bound keys that are specified in one string separated by commas.

 ## Authentication

 This component exects user to provide a AMQP URI, username and password should be embedded